Perspective | She’s been growing her hair for 17 years. On Thursday, she’ll cut it off for charity.

 Zahab said the nonprofit she founded with her sister supports 60 children.

-Zahab is girding for Thursday’s donation, when a stylist from the Hair Cuttery, one of the sponsors that Riya wrangled, will transform Zahab’s floor-length hair to shoulder-length hair.
+Zahab is girding for Thursday’s donation, when a stylist from Hair Cuttery, one of the sponsors that Riya wrangled, will transform Zahab’s floor-length hair to shoulder-length hair.

-“There are people on Instagram trying to convince me: ‘Don’t cut it,’” said Zahab — or @zahabkamalkhan on the picture-sharing site.
+“There are people on Instagram trying to convince me: ‘Don’t cut it,’ ” said Zahab — or @zahabkamalkhan on the photo-sharing site.

 “Some have been supportive.
 Some have definitely been against the idea,” Riya said.